jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 [ 0.
 0. 0.
 0. 1.
 0. 0.
 0. 0.
 0.]
 ```

+Does these values make sense to you ?
+What is the label of the fourth sample ?
+Can you plot the corresponding input to check that the label is correct ?

 For now, this is all we do for loading the dataset.
 Preprocessing the
 input actually influences the performances of the training but we come
 back to this later when normalizing the input.